-Registration Processing Times The Copyright Office's processing times vary based on a number of factors, including how difficult a claim is to review, whether an applicant submitted a physical deposit, whether the Copyright Office needs to correspond with an applicant, and the number of registration specialists available to review claims.
+Registration Processing Times\ The Copyright Office's processing times vary based on a number of factors, including how difficult a claim is to review, whether an applicant submitted a physical deposit, whether the Copyright Office needs to correspond with an applicant, and the number of registration specialists available to review claims.
 For example, claims take longer to process when applicants submit online claims but do not submit physical deposits when necessary, or when applicants do not fully respond to an examiner's questions.
 The Office encourages applicants to refer to the Compendium of U.S. Copyright Office Practices and the Copyright Office's circulars prior to submitting applications to avoid unnecessary delays and correspondence.
 Overall processing times usually are longer for claims submitted entirely by mail, so the Copyright Office encourages applying online.
 The Office understands processing times are important and is working to improve them.
 For questions, please contact the Public Information Office by phone at (202) 707-3000 or 1-877-476-0778 (toll-free), or online at www.copyright.gov/help.
-While the Public Information Office can provide information on pending claims, it can take the Copyright Office as long as the outer ranges set forth below to issue decisions on whether to register claims The average processing time for all claims is 2.7 months.
+While the Public Information Office can provide information on pending claims, it can take the Copyright Office as long as the outer ranges set forth below to issue decisions on whether to register claims.
+The average processing time for all claims is 2.1 months.
 The Office had to communicate with applicants on twenty-three percent of all claims to resolve questions about submitted claims before rendering a decision.
-For information on the processing times and correspondence rates for specific types of applications, see the below charts. eService Claims: online application with uploaded digital deposit (approximately 81% of all applications) Claims that DO NOT require correspondence (approximately 77% of all eService claims and 62% of all claims) average 1.2 months (but claims can range from <1 month to 2.7 months) Claims WITH correspondence (approximately 23% of all eService claims and 18% of all claims) average 3.2 months (but claims can range from <1 month to 7.5 months) Deposit Ticket Claims: online application with mail-in physical deposit (approximately 17% of all applications) Claims that DO NOT require correspondence (approximately 76% of all Deposit Ticket claims and 13% of all claims) average 6.5 months (but claims can range from 2.5 months to 10.5 months) Claims WITH correspondence (approximately 24% of all Deposit Ticket claims and 4% of all claims) average 9.9 months (but claims can range from 2.4 months to 17.4 months) Mail Claims: application by paper form submission (approximately 2% of all applications) Claims that DO NOT require correspondence (approximately 47% of all Mail claims and <1% of all claims) average 6.1 months (but claims can range from <1 months to 13.8 months) Claims WITH correspondence (approximately 53% of all Mail claims and 1% of all claims) average 9.2 months (but claims can range from <1 months to 17.7 months) Processing times for cases closed April 1, 2022 - September 30, 2022.
-Note that this time period occurred during the COVID-19 pandemic, when mail services to the Copyright Office were significantly disrupted.
-This resulted in unusually long processing times for mail claims and deposit ticket claims.
-The Copyright Office created accommodations for deposit tickets claims to mitigate the mail disruption issue that, if used, can reduce processing times.
-For more information on Copyright Office operations during the pandemic, please visit www.copyright.gov/coronavirus.
+For information on the processing times and correspondence rates for specific types of applications, see the below charts. eService Claims: online application with uploaded digital deposit (approximately 82% of all applications) Claims that DO NOT require correspondence (approximately 77% of all eService claims and 64% of all claims) average 1.2 months (but claims can range from <1 month to 2.7 months) Claims WITH correspondence (approximately 23% of all eService claims and 19% of all claims) average 3.3 months (but claims can range from <1 month to 8.1 months) Deposit Ticket Claims: online application with mail-in physical deposit (approximately 15% of all applications) Claims that DO NOT require correspondence (approximately 79% of all Deposit Ticket claims and 12% of all claims) average 2.7 months (but claims can range from <1 month to 5.7 months) Claims WITH correspondence (approximately 21% of all Deposit Ticket claims and 3% of all claims) average 6.6 months (but claims can range from <1 month to 13.1 months) Mail Claims: application by paper form submission (approximately 2% of all applications) Claims that DO NOT require correspondence (approximately 45% of all Mail claims and <1% of all claims) average 4.3 months (but claims can range from <1 months to 12.4 months) Claims WITH correspondence (approximately 55% of all Mail claims and 1% of all claims) average 8.2 months (but claims can range from <1 months to 17.7 months)